huggingface/pytorch-image-models/README.md

 ## What's New

+## August 27, 2026
+* Fix or merge a host of real but small or not commonly encountered bugs surfaced by agents
+* Release 1.0.29

 ## August 11, 2026
 * Add model defs and pretrained weights for
   * [CPUBone](https://github.com/altair199797/CPUBone), an efficient vision backbone for devices with low parallelization capabilities.